RICH IN GEOLOGICAL HISTORY JUST WAITING TO BE UNCOVERED.

-The History Trail takes in 20 historic buildings of Mortlake including the Mortlake Flour Mill, which was built in 1856 to satisfy the needs of hungry gold-diggers at the time.
+The Heritage Trail takes in 20 historic buildings of Mortlake including the Mortlake Flour Mill, which was built in 1856 to satisfy the needs of hungry gold-diggers at the time.
 You can do it on foot, by car or a combination of both.
 It starts at the former Temperance Hall (1873) in Shaw St (the Hamilton Highway) which has since been used as a glove factory and RSL centre.
 You may wish to park your car here.

 You will discover many wonderful examples of bluestone buildings which were constructed in the 1850' and 1860's.
 These include the Soldiers' Memorial Hall, old Post Office and former Mortlake Shire offices.

 Tea Tree Lake & Botanical Gardens

 Tea Tree Lake is a great place to relax for an afternoon with the family.

 The expansive parkland area around the lake features an iconic historic rotunda, an early botanic garden, summerhouse and a small pier out over the lake for fishing from.

 Tea Tree Lake is well stocked with fish and yabbies, along with a variety of native animals, including more than 100 species of birds.

 If gem stones are of interest the Mortlake Quarry allows fossicking for Olivine.
 Olivine is an olive-green, grey-green, or brown mineral occurring widely in basalt, peridotite, and other basic igneous rocks.
 It is a silicate containing varying proportions of magnesium, iron, and other elements.
 The large ejected rocks are called volcanic bombs.
 These bombs can contain olivine, a green crystal also known as peridot.